Dance Arts Institute: Programs offered

-The School offers a full-time, three-year program in contemporary dance.
+The Institute offers a full-time, three-year program in contemporary dance.
 The professional program is a post-secondary course of study aimed at training aspiring dancers in the skills and experience to succeed in a theatrical dance career.
 This program is uniquely linked to the York University dance department, giving students the opportunity to apply for admission to the York Bachelor of Fine Arts (Hons) Dance program.